johnemyers/iste-612/checkpoint-2/checkpoint-2.md

 # Initial Observations

 After parsing through the data using the documents produced and filtered as detailed above, we were able to establish a dictionary of 8,205 unique words within all of the documents available.
 As seen in Figure \ref{WordCountHist}, we first looked at the overall distribution of word counts within the 618 documents that had useful content within them.
-There is a large concentration on the lower end, so this isn't a normally distributed.
+There is a large concentration on the lower end, so there isn't a normal distribution.
 In addition, there are some extreme outliers on the upper end.
-The team doesn't feel that this distribution will negatively effect the research to be conducted in this case as we did a fair amount of prepping of the dataset to get to this point.
+The team doesn't feel that this distribution will negatively affect the research to be conducted in this case as we did a fair amount of prepping of the dataset to get to this point.

 ![Histogram of Word Count\label{WordCountHist}](./images/WordCountHist.png)